 1 – 1 ½ Tablespoon extra-virgin olive oil, ½ cup yellow onion, 2 cups mushrooms, 3 garlic cloves

-In a food processor, add chickpeas, sun-dried tomatoes, sea salt, white pepper, Italian herb blend, and Worcestershire sauce.
+• In a food processor, add chickpeas, sun-dried tomatoes, sea salt, white pepper, Italian herb blend, and Worcestershire sauce.
 Pulse 2-3 times until a very coarse mixture forms.

-Add the panko breadcrumbs and pulse until incorporated.
+• Add the panko breadcrumbs and pulse until incorporated.
 Taste test and add additional salt as needed.
 Transfer the mixture to a bowl and stir in whisked eggs until fully incorporated.

 1 cup panko, 2 eggs

-Optional: you can place the mixture in the fridge for 15 minutes if it seems too warm, depending on how cooled your mushrooms were.
-Using your hands, form and roll 1 – 1 ½ inch meatballs; creating approximately 20-24 balls.
+• Optional: place the mixture in the fridge for 15 minutes if it seems too warm, depending on how cool the mushrooms are.

-To pan-fry, coat a heavy-duty skillet (I like to use cast iron) in approximately ¼ inch of flavorless oil or olive oil, and heat over medium heat.
+• To pan-fry, coat a heavy-duty skillet (I like to use cast iron) in approximately ¼ inch of neutral oil or olive oil, and heat over medium heat.
 Add the meatballs to the heated oil, being sure to not crowd the pan.
 Cook 1-2 minutes on each side, until golden brown.
-You may need to gently turn the meatball from underneath so the outside layer doesn’t stick on the first side.
+You may need to gently turn the meatball from underneath so the outside layer doesn't stick on the first side.
 Continue cooking in batches until all meatballs are cooked.

-Olive oil
+Vegetable oil

 Notes

-Want to bake them?
+• Want to bake them?
 Preheat oven to 425°F. Lightly grease a baking sheet or baking dish, spreading the meatballs evenly across.
 Bake for 13-15 minutes until golden brown and a crisp exterior forms.

 Calories: 326kcal, Carbohydrates: 38g, Protein: 14g, Fat: 14g, Saturated Fat: 2g, Trans Fat: 1g, Cholesterol: 82mg, Sodium: 1075mg, Potassium: 885mg, Fiber: 8g, Sugar: 8g, Vitamin A: 257IU, Vitamin C: 9mg, Calcium: 105mg, Iron: 4mg